 Debtor’s Turnover Ratio = Net Credit Sales / Average Debtors

-Here, ‘net credit sales’ is considered because cash sales generate immediate cash.
-Also, net credit sales mean total credit sales less sales returns if any.
+Here, we consider ‘net credit sales’ because cash sales generate immediate cash.
+Also, net credit sales mean total credit sales less sales returns, if any.

 Average Debtors is the average of opening debtors and closing debtors.
-However, in certain cases, it may be required to consider only current year as the company may have gone for a new product, geographical expansion etc. which may cause debtors to deflate if an average is taken.
+However, in certain cases, it may be required to consider only the current year as the company may have gone for a new product, geographical expansion, etc., which may cause debtors to deflate if an average is taken.
 (Note: bills receivables will also form part of debtors for the said calculation)

 Formula for Calculating Average Collection Period

 Average Collection Period = Number of days / Debtor’s turnover ratio